 UNC Undergraduate Students, UNC Staff, and other borrowers: 30 days

-Renewals can be requested via UNC’s My Library account for up to three additional loan periods if the item is not requested by another user.
+Renewals can be requested via UNC’s My Library account for up to three additional loan periods as long as the item is not requested by another user.

 All borrowed items are subject to recall after two weeks if requested by another user.
 Materials may be recalled immediately for a use deemed urgent by the library.
 Due date changes will be noted on recall notices and will supersede the original due date.
 If an item is not returned by the revised due date, fines will begin to accrue.

 It is the borrower’s responsibility to return all borrowed materials on time.